 When I was a kid, I really enjoyed it and as an adult, I still like it.
 One tiny flaw is all I can find.
 No biggie.
 If you’re a first time Spider-Man fan, I highly recommend the one that started it all.

 P.S.
-Thank you Sam Raimi, and the cast for introducing the character on the big screen, it was worth the price of admission.
+Thank you, Sam Raimi and the cast for introducing the character on the big screen.
+I t was worth the price of admission.